 |

-and George S. Kaufman.
+Kaufman.
 Artistry or celebrity?
-Broadway or
+Broadway or Hollywood?
+The young

 Stage Door concerns a group of young girls who have come to

 New York to study acting and find jobs.
-The scene is Mrs. Orcutt's
+The scene is the living room

-boarding house, where the hopes and ambitions of sixteen young women
+of Mrs. Orcutt's boarding house, where the hopes and ambitions of

-are revealed in scenes of entertaining comedy.
-Contrasted with this
+sixteen young women are revealed in scenes of entertaining comedy.

-are the cases of the girl without talent and the elderly actress
+Contrasted with this are the cases of the girl without talent and the

-whose days are over.
-The central plot has to do with courageous Terry
+elderly actress whose days are over.
+The central plot has to do with

-Randall, who fights against discouragement to a position in the
+spunky Terry Randall, who fights against discouragement so she might

-theater where we are sure she will conquer.
-One of her fellow
+remain a stage actor where we are sure she will conquer.
+One of her

-aspirants gives up in despair, one gets married, and one goes into
+fellow aspirants gives up in despair, one gets married, while

-pictures, but Terry, with the help of idealistic David Kingsley,
+player, but Terry, with the help of idealistic David Kingsley, sticks

-maid; Frank her husband; a few young men callers; a movie magnate;
+Frank her husband; a few young men callers; a movie magnate; and

-The play can be presented in a single setting.
-Direction on this and
+The large-cast play can be presented in a single setting.
+Direction

-instructions covering slight alterations in the play appear in the
+on this and instructions covering slight alterations in the play

 Stage Door premiered in 1936 on Broadway at the Music Box

-Theatre.
-Although it is an ideal play for colleges or community
+acting classes and workshops and is an ideal play for colleges or

 What people say: